TOC-Project-Team/PathFinder/README.md

 # PathFinder Plugin Documentation ✨

-> Version: For Minecraft **1.21** and above
+> Version: For Minecraft **1.21** and above 🚀
-> Function: Player-to-player (more function will be finished in the future)
+> Function: Player-to-player (more targets planned for future) 📌
-asynchronous A* pathfinding + real-time particle navigation
+> asynchronous A* pathfinding + real-time particle navigation 🧭

 ---

 ## **Plugin Introduction**
 **PathFinder** uses **2000+ lines of A\* code** to help players find the optimal route over theoretical **unlimited distances**, and guides with **particle lines visible only to themselves** in real-time.
-- Fully **asynchronous** computation, won't lag the main thread ⚡
+- Fully **asynchronous** computation, not lagging the main thread ⚡
-- Supports **8 languages with automatic switching** (Simplified/Traditional Chinese, English, German, Russian, Spanish, Portuguese, French) 🌏
+- Supports **8 languages** with auto-switching (Simplified/Traditional Chinese, English, German, Russian, Spanish, Portuguese, French) 🌏
-- Default configuration for **medium to high-spec servers**, low-spec machines can also adapt by downgrading according to examples
+- Default configuration needs **mid-to-high spec** servers; low-spec machines can also adapt by downgrading according to examples 🛠️

 ---